 After the back was made, we then attached it to the base of the chair.
 The last change we made to this plan was angling the arm boards.
 The arm boards are 25 1/2″ 1 x 4 boards and we angled then from gradually from 1 x 4 up front to 1 x 3 towards the back of the chair.
 See below.

 Adirondack Chair Tutorial

 After those few changes were made, we put a beautiful coat of paint on them and placed them on the deck.
 The color is called Whirld Peas and it is made by Valspar.
 I LOVE this color.

-I love the way they turned out.
+I also really love the way these Adirondack Chairs turned out.

 I simply adored these Adirondack chairs.
 I even tried to bring them back with me!
 I guess I will have to make my very own diy adirondack chair for my own deck next.

 I hope you enjoyed this post and found these few changes helpful.
 Are you on Instagram?
-I would love for you to follow PinkWhen on Instagram and get a sneak peek for all of our projects before they are posted.
+I would love for you to follow PinkWhen on Instagram and get a sneak peek for all of our projects and recipes before they are posted.